 - Our Franchisees.
 If you request a service through one of our franchisee’s websites, whether online or over the phone, we will receive a copy of your contact information and the service that you have scheduled with the franchisee.

 - Marketing Companies.
 We obtain prospective contact lists from non-affiliated marketing companies.

 - Social Network Platforms.
-If you tag us in a photo on Instagram or other social network site and you enter a contest or promotion, we will collect the information that you have posted to that site unless you have made your posting “private.”
+If you tag us in a photo on a social network site and you enter a contest or promotion, we will collect the information that you have posted to that site unless you have made your posting “private.”
 Please see the social networking site for information about their disclosure of information practices.

 - Advertising Networks, Operating Systems, Internet Service Providers, Analytics Providers.
-We may collect information automatically about you and your interaction with our Site from these entities.
+We may collect information automatically about you and your interaction with our Site and/or our App from these entities.
 See below for additional information.

 - Financial Institutions.
 If you request a loan for a product, we may obtain information from the financial institution about your approval.

 - web pages you view on the Site;

 - the length of time you visit our Site and use our services;